-Sally Nuamah is a Values and Public Policy Postdoctoral Research Associate with appointment in the Woodrow Wilson School Center for the Study of Democratic Politics and the University Center for Human Values.
-She is a politics and policy scholar focusing on issues related to race, gender and education, both in the U.S. and abroad.
-As a fellow, she will be working on a book manuscript, When Schools Close: Race, Education and Politics in the New Urban City, that examines the political consequences of school closure for racial attitudes and democratic politics.
+Sally Nuamah is a politics and policy scholar focusing on issues related to race, gender, and education, both in the U.S. and abroad.
+As a second year postdoctoral research associate, she will continue her work on the book manuscript, When Schools Close: Race, Education and Politics in the New Urban City, which examines the political consequences of school closure for racial attitudes and democratic politics.
 In addition, she will assess the normative implications of the school closure policy's impacts.

 210 Robertson Hall